dataminer-site/dataminer-site.github.io/docs/api/odbc/overview.md

 The DM maps user application calls of ODBC functions to the correct ODBC driver that performs the specified function and returns the proper values.

-## DuckDB ODBC Driver
+## DataMiner ODBC Driver

-DuckDB supports the ODBC version 3.0 according to the [Core Interface Conformance](https://docs.microsoft.com/en-us/sql/odbc/reference/develop-app/core-interface-conformance?view=sql-server-ver15).
+DataMiner supports the ODBC version 3.0 according to the [Core Interface Conformance](https://docs.microsoft.com/en-us/sql/odbc/reference/develop-app/core-interface-conformance?view=sql-server-ver15).

 The ODBC driver is available for all operating systems.
 Visit the [installation page](/docs/installation) for direct links.